sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

           ),
 {{< / highlight >}}

 Now, the row contains two Expanded widgets.
 And they will share the space to fill at 50%.
-As the content aligns to left, the second one will always start at center.
+As the content aligns to the left, the second one will always start at the center.

 As both contents are very similar, we can extract them to a function: